os-js/manual.os-js.org/src/v3/development/README.md

 ### Server

-You can launch the server with [Nodemon](http://nodemon.io/) to automatically reload upon changes as the `npm run watch` tasks does not apply here.
+You can launch the server with [nodemon](http://nodemon.io/) to automatically reload upon changes as the `npm run watch` tasks does not apply here.

 ## Contributing

 Using the documentation above, you have everything you need to make changes.

-> To submitt changes into the official repositories need a [Github](https://github.com) account.
+> To submit changes into the official repositories need a [github](https://github.com) account.

 This is the basic workflow for making submissions: